feniljain/knowledge-base/life/README.md

 - You live longer once you realize that any time spent being unhappy is wasted.
 - If you want something you've never had, you must be willing to do something you've never done.
 - All that is gold does not glitter, not all those who wander are lost; the old thatis strong does not wither, deep roots are not reached by the frost
+- Failure is success if we learn from it.
+- Let go of the thoughts that don't make you strong.
+- If opportunity doesn’t knock, build a door.
+- Incredible things can be done simply if we are committed to making them happen.
+- Lead with your strengths, not your weaknesses.
+- The best time to plant a tree was 20 years ago.
+The second best time is now.
+- People are smarter than you think.
+Give them a chance to prove themselves.
+- The longer we dwell on our misfortunes, the greater is their power to harm us.
+- Be weird, be transparent, be authentic, be yourself.
+- Your worst enemy cannot harm you as much as your own unguarded thoughts.

 ## Books: